CNAG-Biomedical-Informatics/cbicall/non-containerized/README.md

 Ok, finally we are going to install `Java 8` in case you don't have it already:

 ```
-sudo apt install openjdk-8-jdk # In some systems you maight need Java 17 -> openjdk-17-jre
+sudo apt install openjdk-8-jdk # In some systems you might need Java 17 -> openjdk-17-jre
 ```

 ## Performing unit test